Ntokozo Zakwe grew up in a South African community where girls seldom dreamed of a safe, healthy and hopeful future, or a life free of HIV/AIDS.

 Helping girls achieve their full potential

-Manjolina Wendson, 19, from Tanzania, has convinced 220 adolescent girls, young women and their partners to be tested for HIV in her community.
+Manjolina Wendson, from Tanzania, has convinced at least 220 adolescent girls, young women and their partners to be tested for HIV in her community.
 “As a DREAMS ambassador,” she said, “I strive to live as a role model so that other adolescent girls and young women can learn from me … I encourage them to not lose hope, despite many challenges they might be going through.”

 While the DREAMS initiative focuses on typical health care issues, like testing for HIV and methods to prevent the spread of HIV, it also targets the indirect causes that contribute to girls’ vulnerability to HIV, including poverty, social isolation, gender-based violence, inadequate schooling and gender bias.

-Agnelia Vasco Figueredo, an 18-year-old DREAMS ambassador from Mozambique, said she emphasizes girls’ rights: “I feel the need to fight for the other girls that have no voice.
+Agnelia Vasco Figueredo, a DREAMS ambassador from Mozambique, said she emphasizes girls’ rights: “I feel the need to fight for the other girls that have no voice.
 I know that I am now a source of inspiration for other girls.”
 She teaches girls how to file legal complaints in cases of gender-based violence.

 “My work is quite important because it helps the other girls to make responsible, conscious choices to have a healthy life and have a bright future,” Figueredo said.